bastiangx/wordserve/.github/README.md

   - <span style="color: #908caa;">  Its a great extension to use on browsers, but I wanted something that can be used basically in any electron/local webapps with plugin clients, but also make it wayyy faster and more efficient since the depeendencies used there are way too bloated (C++ ...) and had too many bindings for my liking, and also more imporatantly, make this a good practice for me to learn how radix tries work for prefixes.</span>

 - The _Beautiful_ [Rosepine theme](https://rosepinetheme.com/) used for graphics and screenshots throughout the readme.
+- The Incredible mono font, Berkeley Mono by [U.S. Graphics](https://usgraphics.com/products/berkeley-mono) used in screenshots, graphics, gifs and more.